wedeling/MD-active-subspace/README.md

 ## Jupyter notebooks

-* `epoxy/epoxy.ipynb`: notebook to replicate the results of the epoxy-resin application.
+* `epoxy/epoxy.ipynb`: notebook to replicate the DAS results of the epoxy-resin application.
+* `epoxy/epoxy_gp.ipynb`: notebook to replicate the KAS-GP results of the epoxy-resin application.
-* `esmacs/esmacs.ipynb`: notebook to replicate the results of the ESMACS binding free energy application.
+* `esmacs/esmacs.ipynb`: notebook to replicate the DAS results of the ESMACS binding free energy application.
+* `esmacs/esmacs_gp.ipynb`: notebook to replicate the KAS-GP results of the ESMACS binding free energy application.
-* `ties/ties.ipynb`: notebook to replicate the results of the TIES relative binding free energy application.
+* `ties/ties.ipynb`: notebook to replicate the DAS results of the TIES relative binding free energy application.
+* `ties/ties_gp.ipynb`: notebook to replicate the KAS-GP results of the TIES relative binding free energy application.

 ## Data

-The MD training data and GP results can be found in the three application directories, stored in CSV format.
+The MD training data can be found in the three application directories, stored in CSV format.

 ## Funding